markcampv/nomad-deploy-notifier/README.md

 ### Installation

-You can download pre-built binaries of Debug Redactor directly from our GitHub [Releases](https://github.com/markcampv/nomad-deploy-notifier/releases) page.
+You can download pre-built binaries of Nomad Deploy Notifier directly from our GitHub [Releases](https://github.com/markcampv/nomad-deploy-notifier/releases) page.
 This allows you to install the tool without needing to compile it from the source.

 1. **Go to the Releases Page**: Navigate to [Releases](https://github.com/markcampv/nomad-deploy-notifier/releases) in the Debug Redactor repository.